Performance Metrics for Real Estate Developers: What is Important?

 Disclaimer

-In particular, the two major political parties are starting to ramp up their rhetoric about their policies for dealing with the housing crisis in the UK.
+Labour is now in power, and has plans to majorly shake up property development, and the planning system.
+It’s vowed to deal with the housing crisis in the UK.
 This is hardly surprising – according to estimates from the Centre for Cities, Britain currently has a backlog of 4.3 million homes that are missing from the property market.
 They’re simply not being built.

-As such, with Labour and the Conservatives both recognising that more homes need to be built, significant opportunities are emerging for property developers and investors.
+As such, with Labour recognising that more homes need to be built, significant opportunities are emerging for property developers and investors.

 But, if you are thinking of embarking on a development, it is important you assess the project’s long-term feasibility before doing so.
 It is also key that you have flexible finance options at your disposal to help you complete the project on time, and better your chances of securing a good return.

-Therefore, this blog will break down the financial metrics you should be tracking when planning and carrying out your property development plans.
+Therefore, this blog will break down the top performance metrics for real estate developers you should be tracking when planning and carrying out your property development plans.

 Source: Centre for Cities